Meet the young mom who became the face of Belarus’ democracy movement

 It happened twice, first during the election campaign.
 I had a phone call, and the person told me that if you don’t stop doing this, you will be imprisoned, your children will be put in an orphanage.
 That moment was very stressful, and I hesitated.

 But I couldn’t betray the people who believed in me and who believed in my husband and who believed in changes in our country, and I decided to send my children to Lithuania and continue my campaign.
-But after the election, the next day I went to the Election Commission to give the document [stating that] that we do not agree with the fraudulent elections, and there, high-ranked people, military people, gave me a choice: “You’re going to Lithuania to your children or you will be in prison for years and your children will be raised without you.”
+But after the election, the next day I went to the Election Commission to give the document [stating that] we do not agree with the fraudulent elections, and there, high-ranked people, military people, gave me a choice: “You’re going to Lithuania to your children or you will be in prison for years and your children will be raised without you.”
 At that moment, my inner mother played, and I chose to join my children.

 What in your life has prepared you for this sudden, public role?